thommccarthy/nx-ts-news/posts/modal-react-ts/modal-react-ts.md

 export default App;
 ```

-In this code, we've added a new ref called modalHeadingRef to reference the modal's heading.
-We've also added `aria-haspopup="dialog"` and `aria-expanded={showModal ? 'true' : 'false'}` to the Open Modal button.
-This will let assistive technologies know that the button opens a dialog and whether or not the dialog is open.

-Finally, we are passing the `triggerElementRef` and `modalHeadingRef` to the Modal component.
+In this update, we add a 'ref' named `modalHeadingRef` to track our modal's heading.
+The 'Open Modal' button gets `aria-haspopup="dialog"` and `aria-expanded={showModal ? 'true' : 'false'}` so assistive technologies understand it opens a dialog and if it's currently open.
+We also add a `useEffect` hook to close the modal and shift focus back when the Escape key is pressed.
+Finally, `triggerElementRef` and `modalHeadingRef` are passed to the `Modal` component.

 ### Trapping Focus

-Next, we want to ensure that when our modal is open, users can't interact with the content behind it.
-This is especially important for keyboard and screen reader users.
-Let's create a hook called `useFocusTrap`.
+Next, it's crucial to guarantee that when our modal is open, users cannot interact with the background content.
+This is particularly important for keyboard and screen reader users.
+To address this, we'll create a hook named `useFocusTrap`.
+Also, remember that we've already used the `modal-backdrop` class to visually indicate that the content behind the modal is inactive, which is ideal.

-Create a new file in your hooks directory called `useFocusTrap.ts` and add the following code:
+Now, let's create a new file named useFocusTrap.ts in your hooks directory and add the following code:

 ```
 // src/hooks/useFocusTrap.ts

 import { useEffect } from 'react';

-const FOCUSABLE_ELEMENTS =
+// a comma-seperated list of css selectors for focusable elements const FOCUSABLE_ELEMENTS =
-  'a[href], area[href], input:not([disabled]), select:not([disabled]), textarea:not([disabled]), button:not([disabled]), iframe, object, embed, [tabindex="0"], [contenteditable]';
+  'a[href], area[href],
+  input:not([disabled]),
+  select:not([disabled]),
+  textarea:not([disabled]),
+  button:not([disabled]),
+  iframe,
+  object,
+  embed,
+  [tabindex="0"],
+  [contenteditable]';

 const useFocusTrap = (ref: React.RefObject<HTMLDivElement>) => {
   useEffect(() => {